adcreare/cloudformation/README.md

-# cloudformation
+# Cloudformation Templates
-Collection of cloudformation templates
+A collection of cloudformation templates